Curb Your Toilet Header Photo

 Persona 1: Amanda - Mother of Three

 My first persona, Amanda, is a mother of three young children.
-I felt Amanda would be an ideal user for this app because mothers constantly watch their children, including in the restrooms.
-Therefore, a restroom with numerous toilets and a baby changing station is necessary for parents with young children.
+Parents take their kids into the restroom with them, so a restroom with multiple toilets and a baby changing station isn't a nice-to-have for her, it's the minimum.

-Multiple times, a parent is running errands with their children, including those very young children, and said parent has to scope for restrooms in case of an accident, a diaper change, or just a 2-year-old unable to "hold it."
+Any parent running errands with young kids is quietly scoping for restrooms the whole time: an accident, a diaper change, or a 2-year-old who cannot "hold it."

 Persona 2: Brianna - Postal Worker with IBS